raleel/mythras-srd/0008_Creatures.md

 ## Creature Abilities

-A Creature Ability is something it can do naturally as a result ofbecause of its physiology, biology, innate magic, and so forth.
+A Creature Ability is something it can do naturally because of its physiology, biology, innate magic, and so forth.
 Birds, for example, can flap through the air, and so Flying is an ability.

 Each of the following Abilities is described in terms of its game effects, and how it may affect interactions with others.
 Not all these Abilities are on display in the Sample Creatures provided earlier, but they show how seemingly mundane creatures can be turned into something unique, challenging, or downright terrifying.
 As a general rule of thumbGenerally, creatures should have up to three Abilities that are applicable to their nature and environment.
 A demonic spider, for example, might have Adhering, Grappler and Vampiric.
 However, in exceptional cases, more Abilities are allowed to reflect the awesome nature of the creature being described.